All requests must be submitted through Canvas

 - USF Tampa campus: Reference and bound periodicals collections.

 - Material from the USF Libraries Special Collections.

 - Material on loan from another library or obtained through ILL and UBorrow.

 - Items are removed from reserve at the end of the semester.

-- Instructors that need items for a new course/term must make a new request for the material via the new course in Canvas.
+- USF Tampa campus instructors that need items for a new course/term must make a new request for the material via the new course in Canvas.

 - Due to limited space, personal items placed on reserve should be picked up promptly.
 Although precautionary measures are taken to secure all items, the USF Tampa Library cannot assume responsibility for the loss of personal items.

 The guidelines for all reserves, including electronic reserves, are based on the provisions of fair use as stated in the United States Copyright Act of 1976 and the University of South Florida Use of Copyrighted Materials Policy »